apache/singa/README.md

     # refer to the FAQs below for error during make
     $ make

+To compile with GPU support, you should run:

+    $ ./configure --enable-cuda --with-cuda=/CUDA/PATH --enable-cudnn --with-cudnn=/CUDNN/PATH

+--with-cuda and --with-cudnn is optional as by default the script will search system paths.

+To compile with HDFS support, you should run:

+    $ ./configure --enable-hdfs --with-libhdfs=/PATH/TO/HDFS3

+--with-libhdfs is optional as by default the path is /usr/local/.

+You can also run the following command for further configuration.

+    $ ./configure --help

 ##Running Examples

 Let us train the [CNN model](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) over the